rsankar1996/rsankar1996/README.md

 - 👋 Hi, I’m @rsankar1996.
 OOPS, that's my username.
 You can call me Rakesh S.
-- 👀 I’m currently working at Microchip Chennai as an Embedded Developer.
 - 🌱 I’m currently learning Python and C++, but my projects may not be alligned with these, it can be anything under the sky.
 - 📫 How to reach me?
 Hmmm, that's an interesting question.
 You can drop a mail @ s.rakesh@outlook.in